gzardini/course-CRA/modules/localization/docs/03-exercises/01_localization.md

 #### Choosing the best number of segments (frequency) {#exercise:lineDetector}

 Put the Duckiebot in the city and let it drive one whole loop with the exercise-provided lane following.
-For every whole loop use a different parameter `/![DUCKIEBOT_NAME]/line_detector_node/segment_max_threshold` and record a ROS bag of `lane_pose` for each value of `segment_max_threshold`.
+For every whole loop use a different parameter `/![DUCKIEBOT_NAME]/line_detector_node/segment_max_threshold` and record a rosbag of `lane_pose` for each value of `segment_max_threshold`.
 You should know how to do that from [](+duckietown-robotics-development#ros-logs).

 Write a custom Python script to analyze the publishing_frequency of the topic `/![DUCKIEBOT_NAME]/lane_filter_node/lane_pose` for each bag.
 Plot the relationship between `segment_max_threshold` on one axis and the mean and standard deviation of the lane_pose publishing frequency on the other axis.
 Provide at least 4 points on the plot.
 Include a point with a very high `segment_max_threshold` to virtually allow all segments to be computed.